 The corporate strategy defines the markets and businesses the company chooses to operate.
 This includes a business strategy outlining how to compete.
 This is all done in the context of the company’s mission and vision (What the organization does, why it exists, and what it intends to become).
 The corporate strategy becomes an input for the product and marketing strategy

 Product Strategy tackles the market problems to be solved and competitive differentiators.
 In addition, market research is performed and the product portfolio is defined.
 This results in a Product Roadmap.
 From there the messaging, go-to-market plan, packaging and pricing are planned.
 Imagine the advantage to having all this information from Product Management to guide your marketing plan?
-As a guide to know exactly what you should expect from Product Strategy as input, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the product strategy section on pages 108 – 154.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.

 Building the marketing strategy is all about executing both the corporate and product strategy, and supporting the sales strategy.
 This approach turns the tables on the past approach of marketing requesting dollars FOR marketing.
 Instead the conversation becomes centered on the business and product needs, all with the intention of supporting top-line revenue.
 It’s no longer about marketing wanting money for the sake of marketing.

 Marketing strategy is how the corporate and product strategy come to life.
 CEOs that understand the evolved buyer are already there.
 Taking this approach will help you educate the C-Suite on the dire need for marketing.

 With the product strategy as an input, you can get laser focused on product launch.
 You throw out the old scripts for product launch.
 You begin building a plan with real meat to drive new product adoption.
 With the additional product insight the marketing takes shape with teeth.
 The CEO is impressed when he or she reviews the new marketing plan.